ersel/spotify-cli-mac/README.md

 Client will be available under the alias `spotify`

 # Set-up
 In order to use the client, you'll need to set Spotify Credentials.
-You can do this by going to https://developer.spotify.com/my-applications and then creating a new application.
+You can do this by going to [developer dashboard](https://developer.spotify.com/dashboard/applications) and then creating a new application.

 Once you have created a new Spotify Application, just run the Spotify CLI with `spotify token` command to set your tokens.